Britain's banking regulator ditches review of industry culture

 Fellow Committee member and opposition Labour party politician John Mann was even more critical, saying on Twitter the move was a “surrender to big banks”.

-“(The) whole point of scuppered FCA culture enquiry was to look at the ethics and morality at the top of banking - or rather its absence,” Mann said.
+“(The) whole point of scuppered FCA culture enquiry was to look at the ethics and morality at the top of banking - or rather its absence,” he said.
+(Reporting by Simon Jessop, Paul Sandle and Andy Bruce; Editing by David Holmes)

-Stephen Platt, adjunct professor of law at Georgetown University and author of a book critical of the financial sector, said: “We are sliding back into the mentality that produced the crisis ...
-It is the flawed culture of banking that lies at the root of the spectrum of appalling behavior, including excessive risk taking, mis-selling, rate rigging, sanctions evasion, money laundering and the facilitation of crime.”

-“There is currently extensive ongoing work in this area within firms and externally,” it said.
-“We have decided that the best way to support these efforts is to engage individually with firms to encourage their delivery of cultural change.”